Skip to content

 Leo the dog — your C1 guide

 Each CEFR level on Deutsch-Landia has its mascot.
 For C1, Leo the dog is your companion: brave, confident, leads you through the academic and professional threshold of the language.
-The one who opens academic and professional German for you — full Konjunktiv I, scientific register, nuanced rhetoric.
-Speaks with premium native accent (professional synthesized TTS), explains modalpartikeln in all functions, thesis/antithesis/synthesis argumentation.
+The one who will open academic and professional German for you — Konjunktiv I, scientific register, nuanced rhetoric.
+Speaks with premium native accent (professional synthesized TTS), and in the C1 lessons currently in development (launching 2026) he will explain modalpartikeln in all functions and thesis/antithesis/synthesis argumentation.

 Leo